When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.

 The city of Herculaneum is better preserved than Pompeii.

-The houses, thermal baths, temples, and statues are not as damaged as in Pompeii.
+The houses, thermal baths, temples, and statues are less damaged than in Pompeii.

-The Romans living in Herculaneum were much more lavish because of which their houses and other attractions amongst the ruins are bigger and better.
+The Romans living in Herculaneum were much more lavish because their houses and other attractions amongst the ruins were bigger and better.

 Even the Frescos and artwork found in Herculaneum are better than those found in Pompeii.

-However, Herculaneum is much smaller in size when compared to Pompeii – while the former housed approximately 5,000 people, Pompeii was known to have 20,000 people living.
+However, Herculaneum is much smaller in size when compared to Pompeii – while the former housed approximately 5,000 people, Pompeii was known to have 20,000 people living there.

 As for the question “Herculaneum or Pompeii?” our answer is: “It depends.”